HL7/fhir-shorthand/input/pagecontent/reference.md

 | {curly braces} | An item to be substituted | `{codesystem}#{code}` |
 | **bold** | Emphasis |  Do **not** ignore this. |
 | 🚧 | Indicates a feature implemented in FSH but not yet implemented in SUSHI | |
+{: .grid }

 #### Versioning

 The FSH specification, like other IGs, follows the [semantic versioning](https://semver.org) convention (MAJOR.MINOR.PATCH):

-* MAJOR: A major release has significant new functionality and potentially, grammar changes or other non-backward-compatible changes.
+* MAJOR: A major release has significant new functionality and potentially has grammar changes or other non-backward-compatible changes.
 * MINOR: Contains new or modified features, while maintaining backwards compatibility within the major version.
 * PATCH: Contains minor updates and bug fixes, while maintaining backwards compatibility within the major version.